BShraman/codebase-qna-search/README.md

 ## Overview
-Codebase QnA Search is a tool for developers to easily search and find answers in codebases.
-It uses advanced technologies like the LlamaIndex Framework for indexing, the LangGraph Framework for organizing data, and a pipeline to process and embed code repositories.
-The tool includes a smart query engine for accurate and context-aware searches.
-By integrating OpenAI and Hugging Face APIs, it offers features like embeddings, inference, and chat, making it a valuable resource for understanding large codebases.

-## Scope
-The scope of Codebase QnA Search is to empower developers with an efficient tool for navigating and understanding large codebases.
-By leveraging advanced indexing and data organization frameworks, the tool simplifies the process of searching for specific code elements or gaining insights into the structure and functionality of a repository.
-It integrates state-of-the-art APIs for embeddings, inference, and conversational interactions, ensuring accurate and context-aware results.
-The tool is designed to enhance productivity, streamline codebase exploration, and support developers in maintaining and improving complex software systems.
+Codebase QnA Search is a powerful tool designed to help developers efficiently navigate and understand large codebases.
+It leverages the **LlamaIndex Framework** for advanced indexing and embedding, enabling the creation of a vector database that supports fast and accurate searches.
+Additionally, the **LangGraph Framework** is utilized to organize data into a structured state graph, defining workflows and interactions between various components of the codebase.

 ## Setup Steps
 1. Clone the repository: